 Just like at home, a dirty condenser coil reduces heat transfer and drastically reduces the capacity and efficiency of your dryer.
 As temperature and humidity rise in our plants, clean your refrigerated dryer at least once a month.
 More if it gets dirty quickly.

 12. TEST DESICCANT DRYER AND DEW POINT

 Desiccant dryers work with the aftercooler as well.
 If the aftercooler temperature is too high, the desiccant cannot properly dehumidify the compressed air.
 Further, the excess moisture will cause the dryer to cycle before the desiccant is regenerated, leading to poor dew point control and moisture problems.
 While desiccant dryers do not get dirty condenser coils, the desiccant can become fouled.
 Regularly sample and test desiccant and the system dew point to ensure everything is working as it should.

-Snap a picture and send it to us in live chat at www.rasmech.com.
-We can get you the filters, zero-leak traps, oil or whatever else you need for your spring checklist.
+Snap a picture and send it to us.
+We can get you the filters, zero-leak traps, oil or whatever else you need for your air compressor maintenance.

 Have questions or want to really get serious with your energy savings?
 Unsure about your air compressor maintenance plan?
-Call us at 1-800-237-3141, email email@example.com, chat with a support agent, or contact us online.
+Call us at 1-800-237-3141, email email@example.com, or contact us online.
 We would be happy to come by and help you out.